 - say if the link opens in a new window

 - be at the end of a sentence where possible

 - include the file type and size if we are linking to a download file such as a PDF, Word document or Excel spreadsheet

 Link text should not:

 - use generic words such as “click here” or “this article”

 - use full URLs

-- use different text for the same destination
+- use different link text when linking to the same web page

 Click here to compare the GDP figures with previous preliminary estimates.